sqali/sqali.github.io/_pages/cv.md

 -	Collaborating with project teams to understand their business requirements and designing solutions that meet their needs
--	Configuring and customizing Oracle PPM software to align with project management best practices and client-specific requirements
+-	Configuring and customizing Oracle PPM software to align with project management best practices and client-specific requirements.
 -	Training end-users on how to use the Oracle PPM software and providing ongoing support
--   Using Oracle Database SQL to query data based on customer requirements
--   Providing queried data to the reporting team for analysis and reporting purposes
+- Identifying areas for process improvement and recommending solutions to optimize project management processes

+**Reporting & Analysis using Oracle Database SQL**

+- Data-Driven Insights: Leveraging my skills in Oracle Database SQL, I transform raw data into actionable insights
+- Tailored Reporting Solutions: I collaborate with colleagues to understand reporting requirements and design customized reporting solutions that cater to specific business needs
+- Cross-Functional Collaboration: Working closely with the reporting team, I synergize my Oracle PPM expertise with database querying capabilities